Frequently Asked Questions

 Yes.
 The NHSEB provides a travel stipend to teams traveling to Nationals.
 In order to qualify for a travel stipend, teams must complete a travel stipend application.
 Teams will receive the travel stipend as a reimbursement check after the Nationals have concluded.
 In the event of an economic hardship, the NHSEB will sponsor a team to compete at the Nationals.

 At the Nationals, the top four ranking teams (2 finalists and 2 semifinalists) receive trophies and the Marc Sanders Prize.
-The Marc Sanders Prize awards these top 4 teams with a prize of $4,000 per team.
 One team will also receive the Bob Ladenson Spirit of the Ethics Bowl Award, which is given to the team that best embodies the spirt and ideals of the ethics bowl program as voted on by their peers and competitors.

 All official rules and regulations are available in our Rules, Procedures, and Guidelines.
 This document is updated seasonally, and available here.
 Regional competitions are encouraged to use the NHSEB Rules, Guidelines, and Procedures when planning their own events.